Arial Unicode MS: Bugs

 All versions of Arial Unicode MS deal with double-width diacritic characters incorrectly, drawing them too far to the left by one character width.
 According to the Unicode Standard 4.0.0, section 7.7 combining double diacritics go between the two characters to be marked.
 However, to make text look correct in Arial Unicode MS, the double-width diacritic must be placed after both characters to be marked.
 This means that it is not possible to make text that renders these characters correctly in both Arial Unicode MS and in other (correctly designed) Unicode fonts.
 This bug affects the rendering of text written in the International Phonetic Alphabet and in ALA-LC Romanization for non-Latin-script languages.
 If the displayed font in your browser draws the diacritics correctly, they should appear over the characters: k͠p, k͡p.

+Furthermore, halves of double-width diacritics are rendered as spacing characters.

 The minuscule letters that form the ligatures fi, fl, ffi, ffl, long st, and st are not connected, except for the two f's in the ffi and ffl ligatures.
 As there is no semantic difference, nothing mandates that these must be connected, and they are indistinguishable from the individual letters placed next to each other.

-Arial Unicode MS was unable to render some Arabic characters, particularly those used in Sindhi, in their connected forms, showing only their isolated forms instead.
+Arial Unicode MS is unable to render some Arabic characters, particularly those used in Sindhi, in their connected forms, showing only their isolated forms instead.